ruthpohrp/tp/docs/UserGuide.md

 ### 5.10 Listing all Free Time Slots : `list_free`
-Lists down all free time slots in DukePro(f) from 0000 of today until 2359 of the day with the last event or blocked slot.
+Lists down all free time slots in DukePro(f) from now until 2359 of the day with the last event or blocked slot.

 Format: `list_free`